Lordmau5/SanAndreasAP/README.md

   gated by Progressive Mission items
 - Spray tags, snapshots, horseshoes and oysters as individual locations (toggleable)
 - Side activities, paying out **per level** rather than once at the end:
-  Paramedic, Firefighter and Vigilante (12 levels each), Taxi Driver (one per 5 fares), Burglary (one per $1000 stolen), Trucking (8 levels, Badlands) etc.
+  Paramedic, Firefighter and Vigilante (12 levels each), Taxi Driver (one per fare), Burglary (one per $1000 stolen), Trucking (8 levels, Badlands) etc.
   The number of checks each activity sends is adjustable in the options.
 - 8 Ammu-Nation shop slots that sell checks (the menu shows what each purchase contains)